blakewilson/canvas-text-block/README.md

 ## Motivation

-- There are ways to render lines of text in canvas, but not a wrapping text block.
-This solves this problem.
+- There are ways to render individual lines of text in [canvas](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement), but not a wrapping text block.
+This package solves this problem.
-- There are some packages out there that do this, but this implementation also adds the ability to specify the `lineHeight` and other configurations.
+- There are some packages out there that do this in a way, but this implementation adds the ability to specify the `lineHeight` and other styling configurations.

 ## Usage